Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Problems with your landlord: What you can do

 If you have a dispute with your landlord, you can get information and a free mediation service from Tenancy Services, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 Early on, you should try to solve the problem by talking it through with your landlord directly.
-But before you do that, contact Tenancy Services to find out exactly what your legal rights and obligations are.
+Before you do that, contact Tenancy Services to find out exactly what your legal rights and obligations are.
 You can phone their free advice line – 0800 TENANCY (0800 83 62 62).

 If talking to your landlord doesn’t solve the problem, you can take it to mediation through Tenancy Services.
 There’ll be a meeting where a mediator will help you and your landlord try to agree on a solution.

-Note: If you’re flatting with the tenant or the owner, you can’t use the Tenancy Tribunal to settle disputes with them.
-Instead you may be able to use the Disputes Tribunal (see the chapter “The Disputes Tribunal”).
+Note: If you haven’t signed a tenancy agreement, you can’t use the Tenancy Tribunal to settle disputes.
+You may be able to use the Disputes Tribunal (see: “The Disputes Tribunal”).

 FastTrack Resolution